Risersoft/risersoft.github.io/_posts/2020-06-17-Risersoft-Product-Owner-Opportunity.md

-## Risersoft invites Business Proposals for a win-win partnership.
+Risersoft invites proposals for a win-win partnership.

 ![](/images/po.jpg)

-Risersoft has built a unique B2B SaaS apps platform, which allows us to develop and maintain B2B SaaS apps with speed, scale and flexibility.
+## Risersoft has built a unique B2B SaaS apps platform, which allows us to develop and maintain B2B SaaS apps with speed,
+scale and flexibility.
 We have built some initial products in the enterprise, engineering and education domains using the same.
 The list can be seen on [Risersoft products](http://www.risersoft.com/products).

 We now invite Business Proposals from interested individuals / groups of individuals / startups to be selected for a win-win partnership.

 The requirement is as under:

     1. You or your team have 10-20 years of combined experience in a domain and have a B2B SaaS product idea in this domain.
 For example, domains like Fin-tech, Hr-tech, Ed-tech, Legal-tech, Health-tech, Agro-tech, Prop-Tech - this is only an indicative list.